All Episodes

 Richard, you're dealing with liberals.

-And I realize in Houston, you and I being in Macon, Georgia, we encounter them less than most, thank God.
+And I realize in Houston, you and I, being in Macon, Georgia, we encounter them less than most, thank God.

 That's why we live where we live.

-But there are these people called liberals around the country, including Washington, D.C., and they believe they're better than you and me.
+But there are these people called liberals around the country, including in Washington, D.C., and they believe they're better than you and me.

 And they believe that because they're better than us, that they should be able to control and rule the country and tell us what to do, and that they can make us comfortable in what they perceive as our squalor.